-The Dexcom G6 Continuous Glucose Monitoring (CGM) System offers ways for users to always know their glucose number and if those numbers are trending higher or lower.
+The Dexcom G7 and G6 Continuous Glucose Monitoring (CGM) Systems offer ways for users to always know their glucose numbers and whether they are trending higher or lower.
 And the best benefit?
 No fingersticks!

-But some folks have trouble finding just the right place to insert the sensor on their bodies.
-If you’re having problems finding a good location for your Dexcom G6 sensor, read on!
+Unfortunately, some folks have trouble finding the right place to insert the sensor on their bodies.
+Read on if you’re having problems finding a good location for your Dexcom G7 or G6 sensor!

-- 1 What is the Dexcom G6 Sensor?
+- 1 What is the Dexcom G7 and G6 sensor?

-- 2 Where should you put in the G6 sensor?
+- 2 Where should you put the Dexcom G7 sensor?

 - 5 Common Dexcom Errors and How to Fix Them